-LT Auditor-MP uses a modular, distributed architecture.
+LT Auditor MP uses a modular, distributed architecture.
 At a high level, it consists of a central server that receives and processes data from a set of purpose-built modules, each responsible for collecting activity from a specific part of your environment.

 Core components:

-LT Auditor-MP Server The central hub of the platform.
+LT Auditor MP Server: The central hub of the platform.
 It receives incoming audit data, processes and normalizes it, stores it in the database, and serves the web-based dashboard and reporting interface.
 The server can be hosted on Windows or Linux.

-PostgreSQL Database The backend database that stores all collected audit events, configuration, and report data.
+PostgreSQL Database: The backend database that stores all collected audit events, configuration, and report data.

-Web UI A browser-based interface used by administrators to view dashboards, search events, configure the platform, manage alerts, and generate reports.
+Web UI: A browser-based interface used by administrators to view dashboards, search events, configure the platform, manage alerts, and generate reports.
 Accessible via any modern browser (Chrome, Edge, or Firefox).

 | Module | Purpose |